Dipakmali100/LingoQuest/README.md

 5. **Now start the application: for that open two terminals side-by-side**

-    *Run this command in 1st terminal*
+    *Run this command in 1st terminal: For running the React application*

    ```bash
    npm start
    ```

-    *Run this command in 2st terminal*
+    *Run this command in 2st terminal: For running the Backend server file*

    ```bash
    nodemon server.js